Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
-* Use Form component for data sources settings
 * make right sidebar a js component (using dynamic form)
 * imp all js code?
 * refactor tours after code reformat: imp widget uses in tours, ... + add missing tours (test tables actions, ...) + remove tests on controllers (replaced by tours: will test backend info too => add methods in toolbox to check table in backend + check if tavle displayed is the same than table in backend + ...)